Jumping

 - Jumping competition over two rounds and jump-off

-- 40 competitors start in the first round, the 18 best riders of the first round qualify for the second round
+- The 18 best riders of the first round are qualified for the second round

 - Length of competition approx. 3 3/4 hours